-The University of Baltimore has entered into a non-binding arrangement with the University of Maryland, Baltimore for the latter to provide police services while UBalt maintains responsibility for campus security performed by unarmed, civilian security staff.
-This affiliation, which will continue to provide the high level of campus safety that both UBalt and UMB are known for, will be fully in effect in the first quarter of 2022.
-All UBalt sworn officers will be eligible to apply for similar positions with the UMB force, and the usual police presence and patrols will continue on both campuses.
+The University of Baltimore has entered into an agreement with the University of Maryland, Baltimore for the latter to provide police services while UBalt maintains responsibility for campus safety and security performed by unarmed, civilian security staff.
+This affiliation, which will continue to provide the high level of campus safety that both UBalt and UMB are known for, went into effect on March 28, 2022.
+All UBalt sworn officers were invited to apply for similar positions with the UMB force, and the usual police presence and patrols will continue on both campuses.

 The following questions have been posed by members of the UBalt community, as well as our colleagues at UMB.
 Check back here for updates to the FAQs as more details about the collaboration are announced.